samereberlin/LibroJS/README.md

 </body>
 ```

 The pop-up modal transition "pop" is enabled by default, but if we need to set a different one, we can use _WebApp.setDefaultModalTransition('transitionType')_ public API.
-But if we need to set a different transition for an specific modal only, we just need to set the _transition="transitionType"_ HTML DOM element property (or use _WebApp.setModalTransition('modalId', 'transitionType')_ public API).
+But if we need to set a different transition for an specific modal only, we just need to set the _transition="transitionType"_ HTML DOM element attribute (or use _WebApp.setModalTransition('modalId', 'transitionType')_ public API).
 And if we need to set an specific modal transition to be used once only (without modify the default setting), we can use _WebApp.setNextModalTransition('transitionType')_ public API, similar as described in the "page transitions" section.
 The following example demonstrates how to create a modal customized to appears like a top menu (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex10.2_modalTopMenu.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">